-3. Provision of Visibility Splays
+2. Provision of Visibility Splays - Dimensioned on Approved Plan

-Prior to the first use of the development hereby permitted visibility splays shall be provided in full accordance with the details indicated on the approved plan number 020 A. The splays shall thereafter be maintained at all times free from any obstruction between 600mm and 2m above the level of the adjacent highway carriageway.
-This would include any overhanging branches from the existing trees within the site under 2m in height within the visibility splay area.
+Prior to the first use of the development hereby permitted visibility splays shall be provided in full accordance with the details indicated on the approved plan number bwd-bwb-gen-xx-dr-tr_100 P2.
+The splays shall thereafter be maintained at all times free from any obstruction between 600mm and 2m above the level of the adjacent highway carriageway.
+This would include any overhanging branches from the existing trees within the site under 2m in height.
 Reason: To ensure construction of a satisfactory development and in the interests of highway safety in accordance with Policy 5 of Hertfordshire's Local Transport Plan (adopted 2018).

-4. Construction Management
+3. Construction Management